Top 10 Health Benefits of Pomegranates

 Polyphenols and Blood Pressure:

-These unique anti-oxidants have also been shown to have a significant effect on stabilizing blood pressure by inhibit serum angiotenin converting enzyme.
-The specific metabolites of elligatannin polyphenols have been shown to localize in the prostate gland, colon, and intestinal tissues of mice where they take on powerful anti-carcinogenic properties (9, 10).
+These unique anti-oxidants have also been shown to have a significant effect on stabilizing blood pressure by inhibit serum angiotensin converting enzyme.
+The specific metabolites of ellagitannin polyphenols have been shown to localize in the prostate gland, colon, and intestinal tissues of mice where they take on powerful anti-carcinogenic properties (9, 10).

 Due to the high sugar content of fruit juices it always advisable to either eat the entire fruit or drink just small quantities of the juice.
 The fruit itself contains a high content of fiber that slows down the release of the fruit sugars into the bloodstream.